 The Tripolina looks great in a modern setting.

 Your Tripolina is built to last; it will grow old with you.
 Every few years, the leather on your Tripolina may get dry and a little tired — central heating takes it out of the leather.

 The LC1 “Armchair with a Tilting Back” (“Siège à Dossier Basculant“) became an icon of 20th century design — made of materials that were at the time considered revolutionary in a domestic setting.

 Dario restored it faithfully to the original design.

 The Tripolina works well in any room: living room, study, conservatory … even the kitchen (but watch out for splashes!).

 This is the first in a series of posts showing Dario’s leather chairs in their new homes.
 Send us your pics!

-Brought in with the Bruno Mathsson chairs, this side chair—designed by Jens Risom in 1943—is beautifully harmonious.
+This side chair — designed by Jens Risom in 1943 — is beautifully harmonious.
 The proportions are perfect.

 It was unusable when it arrived, because of a previous restoration that was done badly.
 Dario restored it perfectly.

 Selected by Charlotte Perriand for the French ski resort Les Arcs in 1970, these chairs are adorable.